gpuweb/gpuweb/design/ErrorHandling.md

 ## *Telemetry*: Error Logging

-The error log is a stream of log entries, which are reported to the application asynchronously.
+`WebGPUDevice` keeps a log of errors that happened on each WebWorker which the application can query asynchronously.
 These errors are not directly associated with the objects or operations that produced them.
 They should not be used by applications to recover from expected errors.
 Instead, they are used for handling unexpected errors in deployment, for bug reporting and telemetry.